 Anyway, short and sweet one today, and the gentlest of nudges/a tiny reminder that you still have until midnight tonight (EST) to vote for your faves in the Saveur Best Food Blog Awards.
 This one right here is nominated in the special diets category at the bottom of the page if you feel like supportin’.
 Big hugs this week, all :)

 cauliflower + roasted garbanzo “rice + peas” with avocado, apples, herbs etc.

-notes: If you don’t have a food processor, some milling with a knife will get the cauliflower florets small enough, as long as you have the patience :) Also, I wrapped up some of this mix in radicchio leaves, just because.
+notes: If you don’t have a food processor (I have this one and I really love it), some milling with a knife will get the cauliflower florets small enough, as long as you have the patience :) Also, I wrapped up some of this mix in radicchio leaves, just because.
 I feel like some chopped up pickled jalapeños would just be so great here, if you have them around.

 1 1/2 cups fully cooked chickpeas, towel dried

 zest + juice of 2 limes, divided (my limes were extra juicy-seeming)

 1 head of cauliflower, core removed

 1 crisp apple (like fuji or pink lady), sliced thin